hugo53/hugo53.github.io/_posts/2013-05-23-google-tech-talk---a-huge-resource-for-it-student.md

 To begin with, you should subscribe [this channel](http://www.youtube.com/user/GoogleTechTalks?feature=watch).
 It is offical tube of Google Tech Talk and be updated daily.
 Next, you can browse any video which attracts you, maybe just by its title.

 In this post, one of useful series is mentioned.
 This series is about coding method and is attached with a hot keyword _clean code_.
 It is [here](http://www.youtube.com/watch?feature=player_embedded&v=4F72VULWFvc).
-There are many kinds of coding style that may help IT students from developing countries or even students of industrialized nations impove their style when generate code.
+There are many kinds of coding style that may help IT students from developing countries or even students of industrialized nations improve their style when generate code.